tuihoctaichinh/Financial-GPT/docs/product requirements document.md

 a.
 I want to summarize the company's financial performance for the last year,
 + based on vietcap's security reports
 + based on the charts that were generated in Data Visualizer?

 b.
 I want to ask about the industry trends related to company's operations

 c.
 I want to get related questions and be able to click the related questions to get the answer

 d.
 I want to find the most potential mid-cap company in the next year?

 e.
-If I ask the chatbot about revenue analysis in 2023, how do I separate the analysis from 2022.
+If I ask the chatbot about revenue analysis in 2023, how do I separate the analysis from 2022?

-How do I ask back for the lack of information.
+=> **Solution**: (1) Store metadata, (2) self-query retriever

-=> Save files in year folder, data quality (divide by metadata)
+f.
+If I ask an ambiguous question , I would like the chatbot to prompt me to clarify or redefine my question.